 Maternal autoimmunity increases risk of autism in children

 While viral and bacterial infections have declined over the last 60 years, autoimmune and chronic inflammatory disorders are steadily climbing.
-Autoimmune disease dwarfs cancer and heart disease combined, now affecting about 50 million people, or 20 percent of the population.
+Autoimmune disease dwarfs cancer and heart disease combined, now affecting about, or 20 percent of the population.

 Investigation revealed it isn’t the infections themselves that cause autism, but instead the reaction of the mother’s immune system to infection (her inflammatory response), as well as the overall health of her immune system.